uranusjr/pylauncher-posix/README.md

 ## Finding a Python

-Unlike Windows (from which this utility drew inspiration from), POSIX systems does not have a registry to declare what is installed.
+Unlike Windows (from which this utility drew inspiration from), POSIX systems do not have a registry to declare what is installed.
 This tool, therefore, uses some heuristics to determine find Pythons.

 Python installations are categorised into two kinds: managed, and executable.